AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 To learn more about collision coverage, read our frequently asked questions below.
 While the law doesn’t require collision coverage anywhere in the U.S., we recommend it except for an old car or a car you’re not driving.
 Car repairs can cost thousands of dollars, so if an accident is your fault, you won’t want to pay out of pocket for repairs or replacements.
 If you have collision insurance, your insurer will pay you up to your car’s fair market value.
+If you’re considering collision coverage, check out our recommendations for the best insurance companies for full coverage.

 Frequently Asked Questions